Scorpio-2410/FuelUp/frontend/components/Theme/morning/incase i forgot what i did.md

 - Bidirectional movement with proper interpolation
 - NO stagger delay - all animations start instantly
 - Immediate horizontal and vertical animation for instant movement
+- CRITICAL: Animation resets to cloud.initialPosition, not 0

 ### 4. **MorningBackground.tsx** - Main Composition
 **Current Configuration**: